martucs/42_minishell/README.md

 I recommend thinking of always getting the information you need in the precise moment that you need it.
 Not before.

 For example, in the case where you have a simple command like 'ls', which is not a builtin, we open the redirection files INSIDE of the child process, not before because the parent doesn't need them and we would have to close them later.
 We handle the errors inside the child process.
-This can be more difficult if you do the bonus, though.
+This may be more difficult if you do the bonus.

 This type of thing seems silly/obvious, but it really helps and it's a good practice.